lmendes14/GitHub-Pages/index.md

  - Music
  - Programming

- This is a picture of me from 2019:
+ **This is a picture of me from _2019_**:

  ![Grad Photo](https://user-images.githubusercontent.com/64934250/134736747-62dd8f7e-d7f5-4ad7-aa4b-a62e29dc6671.jpg)

- I'm currently working on a project that predicts musical genres based on album covers using image classification.
+ I'm currently working on a project that predicts musical genres based on album covers using different image classification techniques such as both knn and linear classifiers as well as deep learning.
  Everything I learned for the project is from Stanford's [cs231n](http://cs231n.stanford.edu/).
 The repo is located on my GitHub account.
  Here is my current work flow for the project:
  - [x] Scrape web to collect album covers along with their associated musical genres